dudolavida/dudolavida.github.io/_posts/2021-02-04-12-days-of-gratitude.md

 title: 12 Days of Gratitude
 category: Gratitude
 tag: Gratitude
-excerpt-separator: <!--more-->
 ---

 At the end of 2020, I wanted to practice gratitude and re-value all that 2020 had brought.
-While countering <!--more-->a lot of the dialogue I was seeing -> that 2021 would be "better".
+While countering a lot of the dialogue I was seeing -> that 2021 would be "better".

 `What?`
 -> Appreciate 12 things I was grateful for in 2020.